-Have you ever found yourself frowning at a food label, not sure what it means, when all you’re trying to do is to make a healthy choice?
+Have you ever found yourself frowning at a nutrition label, not sure what it means, when all you’re trying to do is to make a healthy choice?
 You’re not alone.

 Research from Queensland Health reveals consumers are struggling to read and understand food labels, sometimes mistaking unhealthy foods for something that’s good for them.